UCONN

 Domain name letters separated by dots, `www.bo.com'

-Names are the easy-to-use unlike IP address numbers.
+Names are easy-to-use unlike IP address numbers.

 Distributed Name Service (DNS) maps domain names onto IP addresses, DNS was a breakthrough in making the Internet accessible.